Pioneer-Valley-Housing-Coop/docs/one-pager.md

 *Resident Wellbeing*
 * Flexible commitment of renting
 * Security and control of traditional homeownership
-* Community of cohousing or ecovillage without inaccessibility
+* Communal life of cohousing or ecovillage without inaccessibility

 *Democratic*
 * Housing co-op will own assets as a group, with residents as equal voting members